-- 9. Where to walk a dog: Use the side exit to the street.
+- 8. Where to walk a dog: Use the side exit to the street.
 Do not take a dog through the office.
 It is important that they not be exposed to other animals that may be clinic patients and sick.
 Before walking out the door, move the dog behind you and look outside to make sure the exit area is clear.
 Always walk up the hill to your right when exiting from the side door.
 You can walk up several blocks.
 It's nice to spend some time sitting and petting the dog as well as walking.
 When walking a dog, keep your distance from other dogs being walked to prevent fighting.
-Do not let S.P.A. dogs mingle with stray dogs on the street. - 10.
+Do not let S.P.A. dogs mingle with stray dogs on the street. - 9.
 Other dog visiting options: If you can't walk very much, we still need you!
-Sit with our dogs in their cages pet them, groom them, or work on appropriate behavior all this helps to socialize a dog and make the dog more adoptable.
-Sign out the dog if you choose to do that. - 11.
+Sit with our dogs in their cages pet them, sing to them, groom them, or work on appropriate behavior all this helps to socialize a dog and make the dog more adoptable. - 10.
 Health: If you notice any wounds on a dog, signs of illness or infection including skin problems, it is best not to touch the animal.
 Instead, please report the condition by using the sheet that is hanging on a clipboard next to the sign-out board.
 If you are cut or scratched, be sure to clean the wound immediately.
 Seek medical treatment as soon as possible, if necessary.
-All of our dogs have been vaccinated against rabies, parvo, distemper and other common illnesses.
+All of our dogs have been vaccinated against rabies, parvo, distemper and other common illnesses. - 11.
+Puppies in Puppy World: We encourage you to spend time with the puppies in Puppy World (if we have any).
+It is a little tricky to get in and out of the area without an errant puppy running through your legs, so please ask for help from one of our regular volunteers or our adoptions/volunteers coordinator.
+It is possible that puppies are in specific groups.
+If so, care must be taken not to mix up the groups.